Kingdom of Hanover: Territory and administrative subdivisions

 The Congress of Vienna instituted a territorial adjustment between Hanover and Prussia to form more contiguous borders.
-Hanover increased its area substantially, gaining the Prince-Bishopric of Hildesheim, East Frisia, the Lower County of Lingen and the northern part of the Prince-Bishopric of Münster.
+Hanover increased its area substantially, gaining the Prince-Bishopric of Hildesheim, East Frisia, the Prince-Bishopric of Osnabrück, the Lower County of Lingen and the northern part of the Prince-Bishopric of Münster.
 Hanover also annexed territories that had previously been ruled in personal union by its Elector, such as the Duchies of Bremen-Verden and the County of Bentheim.
 It lost those parts of Saxe-Lauenburg to the northeast of the Elbe, which was assigned in personal union to Denmark, except the Amt Neuhaus.
 Further small exclaves in the east were lost.

-Hanover thus comprised a number of territories, which had been Imperial Estates within the Holy Roman Empire.
+Hanover comprised a number of territories, which had been Imperial Estates within the Holy Roman Empire.
 Their respective governments, now called provincial governments, were organised according to partially very old traditions, including different levels of estate participation in rule.
-In 1823, the kingdom was reorganised into high-bailiwicks (Landdrosteien, singular: Landdrostei), each led by a high-bailiff (Landdrost) according to unitary standards, thus doing away with the inherited provincial peculiarities.
+In 1823, the kingdom was reorganised into high-bailiwicks (Landdrosteien, singular: Landdrostei), each led by a high-bailiff (Landdrost) according to unitary standards, doing away with the inherited provincial peculiarities.

 The high-bailiwicks were subdivided into bailiwicks (Ämter, singular Amt), presided by a bailiff (Amtmann, plural Amtleute).
 The high-bailiwicks, named after their capitals, were the following: